 A final aspect of our commitment to the practicality of philosophy that we would highlight is our contribution to Millikin's moot court program.
-Although moot court is not a Philosophy Department program and is open to all interested (and qualified) students at the university, some of the students involved have been (and currently are) philosophy majors (minors).
+Although moot court is not a Philosophy Department program and is open to all interested (and gualified) students at the university, many of the students involved have been (and currently are) philosophy majors (minors).
 In addition, Dr. Money has been the faculty advisor for our moot court team since 2004.
 The simulation is educational in the best and fullest sense of the word.
 Beginning six weeks prior to the actual competition, Dr. Money meets with the participating students between 2-4 hours per week in the evenings.
 During these meetings, the students collectively analyze the closed-brief materials, work on the formulation of arguments representing both sides of the case, practice oral delivery and presentation of those arguments, and practice fielding questions from the other participants.
 During the competition, each team is given thirty minutes for argument and each team member must talk for at least ten minutes.
 Each team argues twice on each of the first two days, alternating between representing the petitioner and the respondent.
 Those teams that make the semi-final round argue an additional time, with one final argument made by those teams reaching the finals.
 Teams are judged on their knowledge of the case, their ability to formulate and present compelling arguments, and their ability to respond on their feet to difficult questions from the justices hearing the case.
-We have had great success over the past two years.
+We have had great success since Dr. Money assumed leadership of this program.
 At the 2005 Model Illinois Government (MIG) competition, our two teams took first and second place in the competition, facing each other in the final round of the competition.
 One of our three student justices also won for most outstanding justice.
 At the 2006 MIG competition, one of our teams took third place and one of our student justices was elected to the position of Chief Justice for the 2007 competition.
 At the 2007 competition, our teams took second and third place, and the student serving as Chief Justice was re-elected to serve as Chief Justice for the 2008 competition.
 At the 2008 competition, one of our teams took first place and another team took third place.
+At the 2009 competition, our teams again took first and second place in the competition, facing each other in the final round of the competition.
+In addition, a student was honored as "most outstanding attorney."